wmx11/modiggo-website/src/content/additional-services/branding.md

 imageAlt: Modiggo Branding Services
 ---

 We can take your digital presence to the next level by forging a new brand for you.
-If you have an already existing brand - we can re-shape it to fit the new narrative.
+If you already have a brand, we can reshape it to fit the new narrative.